nickzman/BetterGameMode/README.md

 That said, I can't recommend keeping Game Mode on long-term, especially on a MacBook running on its battery, because it consumes extra battery power.
 Turning it off when it's not needed ought to reduce the computer's power usage.

-If you want to force Game Mode from ever activating, then disable **Automatically force Game Mode on when one of these apps are launched**, and enable **Automatically force Game Mode off**.
+If you want to prevent Game Mode from ever activating while BetterGameMode is running, then disable **Automatically force Game Mode on when one of these apps are launched**, and enable **Automatically force Game Mode off when BetterGameMode is launched**.

 ## Q&A